apenella/go-ansible/README.md

 ### Disable pseudo-terminal allocation

-_Ansible_ commands forces the pseudo-terminal allocation when executed in a terminal.
-That configuration can cause that the SSH connection leaves zombie processes when the command finished.
-If you are experiencing this issue, you can disable the pseudo-terminal allocation by setting the `-T` to the SSH extra arguments, that will disable the pseudo-terminal allocation.
+_Ansible_ commands force the pseudo-terminal allocation when executed in a terminal.
+That configuration can cause the SSH connection leave zombie processes when the command finished.
+If you are experiencing this issue, you can disable the pseudo-terminal allocation by setting the `-T` to the SSH extra arguments, which will disable the pseudo-terminal allocation.

 You can read more about that in the issue [139](https://github.com/apenella/go-ansible/issues/139) and [here](https://groups.google.com/g/ansible-project/c/IQoTNwDBIiA/m/qiHUTgg31lkJ).